oretoise/docs/_docs/comm-plans/scripts/check-links.md

 ---

 # Check links
-This script audits the validity of each link sent out in a communication plan email.
-Each programs' communication plan emails are checked to ensure that the link is secure, not outdatated and does not return a 404 error.
-This script should be run prior to sending out emails to prospective students so we can be sure that all of the links that we send out to prospects work as intended.
+This script audits the validity of each link sent out for a program's Communication Plan.
+Each emails in a program's communication plan is checked to ensure that the link is secure, not outdatated, and does not return a 404 error.
+This script should be run prior to sending out emails to prospective students so we can be sure that all links sent to prospects work as intended.

----

 ## Arguments
 This script takes no arguments